minetest/minetest/doc/lua_api.md

       -- Whether the touchscreen controls are enabled.
       -- Usually (but not always) `true` on Android.
-      -- Requires at least Minetest 5.9.0.
+      -- Requires at least Minetest 5.9.0 on the client.
+For older clients, it -- is always set to `false`.
       touch_controls = false,
   }
   ```